google/zetasql/docs/mathematical_functions.md

 **Examples**

-In the following example, dense vectors are used to compute the cosine distance:
+In the following example, non-sparsevectors are used to compute the cosine distance:

 ```sql
 SELECT COSINE_DISTANCE([1.0, 2.0], [3.0, 4.0]) AS results;